MSc Quantitative Finance

 International Financial Markets & Banking

-This class covers the reasons for, and nature of, of financial markets and institutions with a particular focus on banking, the global nature of these markets and their regulation.
+This module covers the reasons for, and nature of, of financial markets and institutions with a particular focus on banking, the global nature of these markets and their regulation.

-- understand how classical statistical techniques are applied in modern data analysis
+- explain and evaluate the use of classical statistical techniques in modern data analysis contexts

 List A